 - Clean your church facility as thoroughly as possible before reopening the doors.
 Make sure all surfaces that have been touched or will be touched are cleansed with a disinfectant and other cleaning products.

-- Post signs that are easily readable to show and reflect the guidelines of physical interaction.
+- Post signs that are easily readable to show and reflect the guidelines of physical interaction such as asking them to wear masks, or practice social distancing.
 Use Facebook, Instagram, emails, and any other way you can to let people know you’re taking precautions to maintain health at church, and inform them on how they can do the same!
 Though the quarantine may be over, you’ll want folks to feel secure that any trace of the virus itself, as well as other germs, are eliminated.
+Providing free hand sanitizer tubes or stations is another super helpful option!
 As an added tip, be sure to put an emphasis on the health of others by limiting what kind of physical touch is acceptable in your church.
 You can look to the health precautions approved by the CDC for a solid way to ensure the safety of your church.

 - Continue online streaming and making teaching resources available for members who would still prefer to stay home.
 It is inevitable that many may still feel a bit hesitant to return to the church or public gatherings.
 This is totally understandable, especially if some members of your congregation are a bit older and more susceptible to the effects of the virus.
 Keep an online presence for these individuals and families, as well as online donation options to continue to allow everyone to participate in your ministry during this time.